morrisantonello/ElasticFusion/README.md

 # ElasticFusion #

-Real-time dense visual SLAM system capable of capturing comprehensive dense globally consistent surfel-based maps of room scale environments explored using an RGB-D camera.
+This is a fork of ElasticFusion: Real-time dense visual SLAM system capable of capturing comprehensive dense globally consistent surfel-based maps of room scale environments explored using an RGB-D camera.

+This fork provides useful tools to make it work with a Kinect One V2 sensor and ROS bags.

 # Related Publications #
 Please cite this work if you make use of our system in any of your own endeavors: